 So excited to bring to share this no-bake rose cheesecake recipe with you.
 I’m back after 5 most incredible days in Copenhagen.
 While I do miss that clean air and the gorgeous architecture, I’m happy to be home for Diwali with my family.
 That, I think, is the best part about festivals- being together.
 Nothing is more precious than spending time with your loved ones and making memories.
 Diwali is the best time to do that!
-It’s when all twelve of us ( we’re one big happy family) put everything else aside and make sure we’re together to eat, celebrate and have fun.
-This is my sister’s first Diwali away from home ( She is pursuing her MBA outside the city) and we definitely miss having her around, especially during these festive days.
+It’s when all twelve of us (we’re one big happy family) put everything else aside and make sure we’re together to eat, celebrate, and have fun.

 My family bonds over food.
 I love spending time in the kitchen with my mum as we prep for Diwali.
 It’s also when I work with Indian ingredients like cardamom, saffron, pistachio and rose- ingredients that I don’t bake with too often.
-While I already shared a healthier diwali recipe of oat and maple bites earlier, now it’s time for something indulgent.
+While I already shared a healthier Diwali recipe of oat and maple bites earlier, now it’s time for something indulgent.
 Indulgent but easy to put together.
-Here is a no-bake recipe of a rose cheesecake which is perfect for Diwali.
-You can make it in jars, like I do or set it in a round pan.
+Here is the no-bake rose cheesecake recipe which is perfect for Diwali.
+You can make it in jars like I do or set it in a round pan.

 - 1 cup crushed Parle BakeSmith Marie

 - Combine melted butter and crushed biscuits.
 Layer them in jars and refrigerate for 30 minutes.

 - Using an electric mixer, beat cream cheese until its light and fluffy.
 Add condensed milk, rose water and kewra extract.
 Mix until well combined.

 - Pipe the